Three Main Rivals Face Off In Swedens Tight Election Race - UrduPoint

 A former gymnast with horn-rimmed glasses and clean-cut looks, Kristersson is making his second attempt to become prime minister.

-The Moderates' and their traditional centre-right allies refused to collaborate with the Sweden Democrats, who were then considered political "pariahs".

-By December 2019, Kristersson agreed to hold exploratory talks with the far-right.
-Their cooperation has deepened since then, and the Christian Democrats and, albeit to a lesser extent, the Liberals have followed suit.
+By December 2019, Kristersson agreed to hold exploratory talks with the far-right, and their cooperation has deepened since then.
+The Christian Democrats and, albeit to a lesser extent, the Liberals, have followed suit.

 Kristersson defends the tie-up as "my side of politics".